Merlinish/learngit/readme.txt

-git is good
+Git is a distributed version control system.
-git is free
+Git is free software.
 learning it
 Hoping i can be good